muditbhargava66/dropgrad/README.md

 ## Analysis

 For a detailed analysis of the DropGrad method, including its theoretical foundations, advantages, and empirical results, please refer to the `docs/analysis.md` file.

+## Windows CUDA Setup

+For instructions on setting up CUDA on Windows for PyTorch and DropGrad, please refer to the `docs/windows_cuda_setup.md` file.

 ## Contributing